 But what is the purpose of a sound wall, and are they really better than word walls?
-We dug into the facts, plus have some tips on how to set up a sound wall in your classroom!
+Should you have both kinds in your classroom this school year or just choose one?

 What Is a Sound Wall?

-Based on the Science of Reading, a sound wall is similar to a word wall, but instead of hanging up vocabulary words, a sound wall is made up of the sounds/phonemes and letters/letter combinations that young learners will encounter as they develop their language skills.
+A sound wall is similar to a word wall, but instead of hanging up vocabulary words, this type of display in the classroom is comprised of the sounds/phonemes and letters/letter combinations that young learners will encounter as they develop their language skills.

-The goal is to help students make connections between the sounds their mouth makes and the letters that they read every day.
 You can think of sound walls as speech-to-print tools, while word walls are print-to-speech tools.

 Are Sound Walls Research-Based?